 9.3 High resolution: MODFLOW aquifers

-Active development of WBM is focused on refining a quasi-three-dimensional aquifer representation using the finite-difference formulation of MODFLOW .
+Active development of WBM is focused on refining a quasi-three-dimensional aquifer representation using the finite-difference formulation of MODFLOW [Harbaugh et al. 2000, 2005, Langevin et al. 2017, Niswonger et al. 2011].
 Our adaptation follows similar macro-scale adaptations such as those found in the work of de Graaf [2015, 2017].
 At this time, high resolution aquifers are not available in the public release of WBM and will be included in a future release.

 Formulations of the ModFlow Groundwater module in WBM